AT A GLANCE

 Punxsutawney is among the quaint towns, untamed wilderness and a myriad of events that take place year round in the Pennsylvania Wilds – www.pawilds.com.

-The Groundhog Club Headquarters is a new site for historical and rare Groundhog Club and Punxsutawney Phil items.
+The Groundhog Club Headquarters has a collection of historical and rare Groundhog Club and Punxsutawney Phil items.

 The Gobbler’s Knob Trail is a half mile trail featuring metal art created by students from a local trade school each year to celebrate the holiday.
 Trail signage timelines the history of Groundhog Day, the Inner Circle, Punxsutawney Phil, groundhog facts, and much more.